We’re excited to announce a forthcoming project: Remote Reminiscence – Getting Elders Online

 We work regularly with older people and want to support them to participate in new technological ways of engagement.
 People age 65+ in East Sussex will benefit.
 Over a year, we will develop resources, create activities, promote and run 25 sessions with five groups of older people.

-We will aim to engage participants through our website, mailing list, social media and through our networks of groups including Isabel Blackman Centre and Southwater Centre in St Leonards, Hastings, RVS Eastbourne and Bexhill Senior Citizens Club.
+We will aim to engage participants through our website, mailing list, social media and through our networks of groups including Southwater Centre in St Leonards, Hastings, RVS Eastbourne and Bexhill Senior Citizens Club.

 This project means we will change, adapt and respond to new and future challenges by building strong relationships in and across communities.

 - 20 recorded video reminiscence activities (utilising physical resources and materials) on a variety of themes: childhood, working life, courtship, going out and food etc. Situated on our YouTube channel for participants (with a passcode), these can be accessed at any time

 - 5 x 5 group zoom sessions – participants can drop in/sign up for all or some, joining in each week for five weeks

 - Accompanying activity support packs created and saved as a PDF resource and hosted on our website to download.
 These will be designed to be used in conjunction with and to support the online sessions, encouraging those unsure or concerned about computers to engage more easily

 - Project signposting to ensure continuity of service

 About Strike a Light – Arts & Heritage’s work:

 Strike a Light – Arts & Heritage has been working with older people since its inception in 2010.
 Prior to that our four directors have extensive experience and engagement with older people and groups too.